Ford Mondeo hatchback - Engines, drive & performance

 For the most part, you’ll hardly notice the switch between the petrol engine and electric motor, with the engine shutting down when coasting in town or on a motorway.
 At lower speeds, the hybrid power works well, with the 1.4kWh battery pack providing a small amount of pure-electric running for urban driving.
 However, if you need a burst of acceleration, you really have to work the engine hard, which produces a coarse engine noise and little in the way of speed regardless of how hard you apply the throttle.

-The 187bhp 2.0-litre diesel we tested was more disappointing; it's quiet, but never feels as quick as its 0-62mph time of 8.9 seconds suggests.
+The 187bhp 2.0-litre diesel we tested was somewhat disappointing; it's quiet, but never feels as quick as its 0-62mph time of 8.9 seconds suggests.
 Around town, this engine can sometimes feel a bit inflexible, too: it sometimes seems like it might stall if you change up to second without a good dose of power.
-If you plan to buy a Mondeo diesel, the 148bhp model is slower with a 0-62mph time of 9.7 seconds, but is much more economical than the hybrid model.
+If you plan to buy a Mondeo diesel, the 148bhp model is slower with a 0-62mph time of 9.7 second, but is more economical than the hybrid model over long distances.

 We'd recommend the 148bhp 2.0-litre diesel over the Mondeo Hybrid, which can't match the low running costs of the basic diesel.
 Its hybrid technology already feels outdated and the CVT automatic gearbox causes a constant drone from the engine when accelerating.

-It's quiet when crawling in traffic, but diesel is the better choice, as it has a proper gearbox and suits the Mondeo's natural habitat of the motorway.
+It's quiet when crawling in traffic, but diesel is the better choice, as it has a more engaging gearbox and suits the Mondeo's natural habitat of the motorway.
 The hybrid's significant added weight and less grippy, low-resistance tyres also mean it's the least fun-to-drive model in the range.